ianchi/rx-json-ui-vscode/README.md

-# Language Features for JSON files
+# Language Features for rx-json-ui definition files files

-**Notice:** This extension is bundled with Visual Studio Code.
-It can be disabled but not uninstalled.
+**Notice:** This extension is based on code from Language Features for JSON files Visual Studio Code.

-## Features

-See [JSON in Visual Studio Code](https://code.visualstudio.com/docs/languages/json) to learn about the features of this extension.